cybrkyd/imaging-with-python/README.md

 # Imaging with Python

 A Python script to generate random gradients.
-Output is in SVG format and combines two random colours (rgb 0-255) into a random linear gradient.
+Output is in SVG format and the image consists of a combination of two random colours (rgb 0-255) in a random linear gradient.

 The Python script will output one gradient file; combine with **10.sh** to generate 10 random gradients.